jrandj/aws-security-specialty/README.md

     * HVM is preferred over PV where possible.
 PV is isolated by layers with the guest OS on layer 1 and applications on layer 3.
 Only AWS administrators have access to hypervisors.
 All storage memory and RAM is scrubbed before assigned to an EC2 instance.

+   * Security products from third party vendors can be purchased on the AWS Marketplace.
+This includes firewalls, hardened operating systems, WAF's, antivirus, security monitoring etc. There are various revenue models for these products.

 ## Identity and Access Management

 ### Design and implement a scalable authorization and authentication system to access AWS resources.